Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Alignment.md

 Starting at the top we have a ET community call from which we can imagine a speculative future.
 This 'proposal' is offered in the spirit of feedforward.

-The first thing to think about in that regard is Ledger 4.0 which includes the groups module.
+The first thing to think about in that regard is the release of Ledger 4.0 which includes the groups module.
+Its currently being audited and MAY be ready in about two weeks time based on estimates I've recieved from Ryan.
+This is not certain but offers a starting point.

+Austin suggested an inclination towards enDAOing participants from this call during the last session.
+Instead of